Retiring To Florida? Here Are The 20 Best Cities Where Your Money Will Go Farther

 The weather is warm, the beaches are plentiful, and in many places, a dollar can go much farther.
 You just need to do your homework before packing up the house and heading down to the “Sunshine State.”

-WalletHub compiled a list of the best cities to retire to in Florida in 2021.
+WalletHub compiled a list of the best cities to retire to in Florida.

 “Florida crosses off many items on a retiree’s wish list, starting with cheap living costs, one of the biggest considerations for older Americans who’ve stopped working and rely on a smaller income.
 And while Florida’s health care needs work in some areas, it does boast high marks in direct primary care and pharmaceutical access.
 Beyond practical qualities, this Southern charmer is teeming with excitement.